Carvera-Community/Carvera_Controller/README.md

 - Ensure you have [Python](https://www.python.org/downloads/) installed on your system (preferably version 3.8 or later).
 - [Poetry](https://python-poetry.org/) is required for dependency management.
 Poetry simplifies packaging and simplifies the management of Python dependencies.
+- One of the python dependencies [QuickLZ](https://pypi.org/project/pyquicklz/) will be compiled by Poetry when installed.
+Ensure that you have a compiler that Poetry/Pip can use and the Pythong headers.
+On a debian based Linux system this can be accomplished with `sudo apt-get install python3-dev build essential`.
+On Windows installation of (just) the Visual C++ 14.x compiler is required, this can be accomplished with [MSBuild tools package](https://wiki.python.org/moin/WindowsCompilers#Microsoft_Visual_C.2B-.2B-_14.2_standalone:_Build_Tools_for_Visual_Studio_2019_.28x86.2C_x64.2C_ARM.2C_ARM64.29).
 - [Squashfs-tools](https://github.com/plougher/squashfs-tools) is required if building Linux AppImages.
-On Debian based systems it's provided by the package `squashfs-tools`
+On Debian based systems it's provided by the package `squashfs-tools`.
+This is only required if packaging for linux.

 ### Installing Poetry